8 Best Eco Friendly Products to Use Without Being Too Extreme

 It’s so much easier to use plastic sandwich bags instead of Tupperware.
 Easy is not always best though.

-I will provide you a list of the 7 best eco friendly products which I started using for me and my baby.
+I will provide you with a list of the 8 best eco friendly products which I started using for me and my baby.
 At this point, I can say that they actually make my life easier, instead of more difficult.

 And I’m not extreme about it.
-I still use plastic sandwich bags sometimes, but it’s the idea of doing the best you can do at the time.
+I still buy plastic items sometimes, but it’s the idea of doing the best you can do at the time.

 I bought a pack of 6 washcloths and 3 baby towels for Haylee.
 This is one of the best baby items I have since the washcloths come in handy all the time.
 And they are super soft!